-I conclude that it is not clearly consistent with the interests of national security of the United States to grant or continue Applicant's national security eligibility for access to classified information.
+I conclude that it is not clearly consistent with the interests of national security to grant or continue Applicant's national security eligibility for access to classified information.
 Eligibility for access to classified information is denied.

 CAROLINE E. HEINTZELMAN Administrative Judge